 Section A – Introduction

-The Government has said that its “Test and Trace” programme underpins the relaxation of COVID-19 restrictions in England including the reopening of places of worship.
+This Focus Note provides guidance on what Managing Trustees need to do to fulfil their responsibilities under the Government’s “Test and Trace” programme.
 Details of the programme, now referred to as “NHS Test and Trace”, are available in the Government’s guidance NHS Test and Trace: how it works.
-Details of how Managing Trustees are expected to help Test and Trace by keeping a temporary record of visitors and assist the service should they contact Managing Trustees with a request for that information, are available in the Government’s guidance Maintaining Records of Staff, Customers and Visitors to Support NHS Test and Trace.
+Details of how Managing Trustees are expected to help Test and Trace by ensuring that a temporary record of visitors is kept and assist the service should they contact Managing Trustees with a request for that information, are available in the Government’s guidance Maintaining Records of Staff, Customers and Visitors to Support NHS Test and Trace.

 The Government’s guidance on reopening places of worship (Government COVID-19 Guidance on the safe use of places of worship) advises:

 This request by the Government for the Church to collect personal information about visitors to our premises in England, and to share this with the NHS Test and Trace service (in the event that they notify you about possible infection), raises immediate concerns about data protection.
-This Focus Note looks at what steps you need to take to comply with this request and how to ensure compliance with data protection legislation in accordance with the additional guidance that has been provided by the ICO and the Ministry of Housing, Communities & Local Government up to and including 4 August 2020.
+This Focus Note looks at what steps you need to take to comply with this request, the possibility of asking your third party user groups to assist you with the requirements, and how to ensure compliance with data protection legislation in accordance with the additional guidance that has been provided by the ICO and the Ministry of Housing, Communities & Local Government up to and including 24 November 2020.

 Section B – Data Protection Implications